0xAtelerix/docs/solution.md

 ### Outcome

 Appchains benefit from seamless, low-latency bidirectional communication with any blockchain.
-Your Appchain or dApp can react immediately to on-chain events including arbitrage, price movements, and governance triggers, regardless of which chain the state change originated on, unlocking true composability and capital efficiency.
+Your Appchain or dApp can react immediately to onchain events including arbitrage, price movements, and governance triggers, regardless of which chain the state change originated on, unlocking true composability and capital efficiency.

 ## 2. Consensus at Scale